 Types of business

 If you want to start a business in Sweden, you need to select a type of company.
-Sole trader, trading partnership/ limited partnership, limited liability company and economic association are the most common types of company in Sweden.
+Sole trader, trading partnership/limited partnership, limited company and economic association are the most common types of company in Sweden.

 The page was last modified: